 At Experian, we want to make sure consumers are equipped with data to help make the right decisions, especially post-Florence.
 The dangers of purchasing a flood-damaged vehicle can include: damaged electrical components, seizing mechanical parts and corrosion.
 In some cases, this costly damage won’t show up until years later.

-But, Experian is here to help.
-As a first line of defense against purchasing a flood-damaged vehicle, people can download our free Vehicle Flood Risk Check app, which leverages the power of data to help in two ways:
+Experian is here to help.
+As a first line of defense against purchasing a flood-damaged vehicle, people can visit our website and use our free Vehicle Flood Risk Check, which leverages the power of data to help in two ways:

-- Users can quickly scan or enter a VIN to identify if a vehicle has any flood damage, brands, or hurricane-related events that were reported to Experian.
+- Users can quickly enter a VIN to identify if a vehicle has any flood damage, brands, or hurricane-related events that were reported to Experian.